 As with any website operator, Passphrase Life analyzes visitor logs to constantly improve the value of our site.
 We use an external service to provide real‑time reporting to us and our authorized agents of browser accesses.
 This includes page views, unique visitors, repeat visitors, bounce rates, frequency of visits and peak‑volume traffic periods.

 We log IP addresses that describe the location of your device (or its network) on the Internet.
-This information is helpful for systems administration and troubleshooting purposes.
-These practices help us understand traffic patterns and identify potential problems with our site.
+This information is helpful for systems administration and troubleshooting purposes, and lets us understand traffic patterns and identify potential problems with our site.